MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-basic-game-server-hosting.md

 ### Set up the operating system firewall

-Your virtual machine is already configure to accept requests to both the maintenance and game server specific ports, however the **operating system firewall** needs to be configured too.
+Your virtual machine is already configured to accept requests to both the maintenance and game server specific ports, however the **operating system firewall** needs to be configured too.
 Follow these tutorials to open the **ports that your game server needs** to accept player requests.

 |Windows|Linux|
 |----------|-----------|